What is environmental monitoring in pharmaceutical industry

 – Points in process where the product is at greatest risk

-Generally, your environmental monitoring plan should constitute in two parts.
+Generally, your environmental monitoring plan should consist of two parts.

 Firstly, prepare a general monitoring scheme that aims to demonstrate the effectiveness of maintenance, housekeeping, operator discipline and compliance with established standards.